-Whether you are building a new home, renovating your existing home, or wanting to make some upgrades, you can have a more efficient home that saves money and the environment!
+Whether you are building a new home, renovating your existing home, or making a few upgrades, you can have a more efficient home that saves money and the environment!

-In this article, we will look at the benefits of an efficient home, why Energy Star certification is important, and how you can have a more efficient home, whether you are building a new home or remodeling your home.
+In this article, Design Tech Homes will look at the benefits of an efficient home, why ENERGY STAR certification is important, and how you can have a more efficient home whether you are building a new home or remodeling your home.

 Let’s get started on our path to energy savings!